Dodger Stadium: Historical reputation

 At first, the relatively deep outfield dimensions were a factor, with the power alleys being about 380 ft.
 Home plate was moved 10 ft toward center field in 1969, but that move also expanded foul ground by 10 ft, a tradeoff which helped to offset the increased likelihood of home runs caused by the decreased field dimensions.

 Night games at Dodger Stadium are said to be particularly pitcher-friendly due to the so-called "marine layer effect."
 According to the marine layer theory, as the sun sets, the surrounding air at Dodger and Angel Stadiums cools quickly due to the ocean climate, becoming more dense.
 As a result, deep fly balls that might otherwise be home runs during the day instead often remain in play becoming outs.
-Although Torii Hunter estimated that the marine layer can decrease fly ball distance by 15 feet, two researchers concluded in 2017 that while "the marine layer has a statistically significant effect on flyball distance [in Petco Park and Oakland Coliseum] ... [t]he effect size is around six feet," and Dodger Stadium's marine layer effect was close to zero.
+Although Torii Hunter estimated that the marine layer can decrease fly ball distance by 15 feet, two researchers concluded in 2017 that while "the marine layer has a statistically significant effect on flyball distance [in Petco Park and Oakland Coliseum] ... the effect size is around six feet," and Dodger Stadium's marine layer effect was close to zero.
 From 2022 to 2024, Dodger Stadium's night-game home run park factor was 126 (i.e., the stadium inflated home runs by 26%), the second-highest in MLB.